gdiminneapolis/jekyll-reveal-starter-kit/README.md

 of the slide.
 The `slide` layout in the frontmatter provides this for you, so you can simply start on the content.

-For example, the standard "Welcome" slide has the following:
+For example, the standard "Welcome" slide has the following content:

 ``` html
 ---